 This leads us to the discussion of what this book will and will not do for you.
-The specific purpose for this book is to help people just like you who have an idea or a need for a specific app and want to use development outsourcing to get the app ready and available for Apple devices.
+The specific purpose of this book is to help people just like you who have an idea or a need for a specific app and want to use development outsourcing to get the app ready and available for Apple devices.

 Bob had a great idea for an app.
 Working in sales, Bob traveled frequently and had numerous business contacts.
 He devised an app concept for his iPhone that would help him manage his expenses and his contact list, as well as provide follow-up reminders and other sales tools.
 Bob decided it would be wise to get a prototype developed for himself.
 If it worked out he would consider marketing it.